auds-hobbies/p1_heart_risk_predictor/README.md

 To be completed...
 - Machine learning binary class classification

+### Article
+Click on the link below to read our blog post on this web app.

 ### Video
 Click on the picture below to view the video: